Moscow Kremlin Museums: History

 The Moscow Kremlin State Historical and Cultural Museum and Heritage Site consists of the Armoury Chamber and Cathedral Square.
 Within Cathedral Square is Assumption, Archangel and Annunciation cathedral, the Church of Laying Our Lady's Holy Robe, the Patriarch's Palace with the Twelve Apostles’ Church and the ‘Ivan the Great’ Bell Tower complex, as well as the exhibition halls in the Assumption Belfry and in on the One-Pillar Chamber of the Patriarch Palace.

-During Napoleon's invasion of Russia, the staff of the Kremlin Museum took it upon themselves to preserve the museum's collections.
-During the invasion, many cultural objects were damaged, ruined, lost or relocated.
-The duties performed by the staff initiated the State Armoury Chamber as a national-historical museum.
+During Napoleon's invasion of Russia, many cultural objects were damaged, ruined, lost or relocated.

 The museum's first exposition was open to visitors in 1814.
 Emperor Nicholas I changed the name of the museum to “The Moscow Armoury Chambers on the August 22, 1831.

 Structures

 Armoury Chamber

 The Armoury Chamber is part of the Grand Kremlin Palace's complex.
 It is in the building contracted by architect Konstantin Ton in 1851.
 The Armoury stores the bases of the museum collections.
-It preserves ancient state regalia, ceremonial royal clothes and coronation dresses, vestments of Russian Orthodox Church hierarchs, the most extensive collection of gold and silverware made by Russian craftsman, West European artistic silver, ceremonial arms and armor, carriages and horse ceremonial harnesses.
-The Armoury holds more than four thousand items from Russia, European and Easters countries from the 4th – early 20th century.
+It preserves ancient state regalia, ceremonial royal clothes and coronation dresses, vestments of Russian Orthodox Church hierarchs, gold and silverware made by Russian craftsman, West European artistic silver, ceremonial arms and armor, carriages and horse ceremonial harnesses.

 Assumption Cathedral

 The Assumption Cathedral is in Cathedral Square where it is surrounded by Old Russian architecture: cathedrals and churches, the Ivan the Great Bell-Tower, the Facets Palace and the Patriarch's Palace.
 The cathedral is dedicated to the Feast of the Dormition of the Theotokos and Ever-Virgin Mary and was built as the principal church of the Russian state.
 In 1326, the first Moscow Metropolitan Peter ordered the quarters to be relocated from Vladimir to Moscow.
-A new building was constructed in 1479 by decree of Grand Prince of Russia Ivan III where architect Aristotele Fioravanti of Bologna was invited to design and build it.
+A new building was constructed in 1479 by decree of Grand Prince of Russia Ivan III.

-For six centuries, the Assumption Cathedral has been the national and religious center of Russia: Tsars and Emperors were crowned there.
-The cathedral became a burial place for Russian Holy Hierarchs of the 14th–17th centuries.
-There are shrines with the relics of Moscow wonder workers Peter, Jonah, Philip, and Hermogenes in the cathedral.

-The Assumption Cathedral surpassed all earlier churches both in size and grandeur of its interior.
-Its walls are filled with murals by outstanding painters from around the world and eventually it was filled with a unique collection of Russian medieval art monuments.
+For six centuries, the Assumption Cathedral has been the national and religious center of Russia.
+The Assumption Cathedral walls are filled with murals by painters from around the world and eventually it was filled with a collection of Russian medieval art monuments.
 After the Revolution of 1917, the Assumption church became a museum.
 Divine services were resumed in the cathedral in 1990.